-Funding: NSF DMS-2111474.
+Funding: This work was funded by NSF DMS-2111474.

-Johnson (HHJ) method, originally developed for the surface Kirchhoff plate equation 44 45 in [39], as a post-processing scheme to approximate the surface Hessian of a scalar function.
-Furthermore, we show that this scheme can be used to approximate the 46 full shape operator of the surface, which is our main goal.
-For closed, piecewise 47 linear surface triangulations, the method yields an approximation that is provably 48 first-order accurate in the L^2 norm, i.e. O(h) where h is the maximum diameter of 49 mesh elements.
-For surfaces with boundary, some additional information is needed 50at the boundary, otherwise the accuracy degrades to $O(h^{1/2})$ near the boundary.
-51The method essentially consists of a matrix-vector product that computes a nonconforming surface Hessian of the mesh coordinates, followed by an L^2 -like projection 53 to an HHJ element.
-The method also generalizes to higher order triangulations, with 5455 $O(h^m)$ accuracy, where m is the polynomial degree of the triangulation.
+This paper presents a novel technique that utilizes the surface Hellan-Herrmann- Johnson (HHJ) method, originally developed for the surface Kirchhoff plate equation in [40], as a postprocessing scheme to approximate the surface Hessian of a scalar function.
+Furthermore, we show that this scheme can be used to approximate the full shape operator of the surface, which is our main goal.
+For closed, piecewise linear surface triangulations, whose vertices lie on the true surface, the method yields an approximation that is provably first-order accurate in the L^2 norm, i.e., O(h), where h is the maximum diameter of mesh elements.
+For surfaces with boundary, some additional information is needed at the boundary; otherwise the accuracy degrades to $O(h^{1/2})$ near the boundary.
+The method essentially consists of a matrix-vector product that computes a nonconforming surface Hessian of the mesh coordinates, followed by an L^2 -like projection to an HHJ element.
+Heuristically, the method uses information over neighboring mesh elements (through jumps in the tangent space) to obtain an approximation of the curvature.
+The method also generalizes to higher order triangulations, with $O(h^m)$ accuracy, where m is the polynomial degree of the triangulation, as long as a moment based, Lagrange interpolation of the surface is used (see (4.2) and (4.14)).
 To the best of our knowledge, no other finite element method can do this.
-Moreover, the lowest 56order version of the method is simple to implement.
-Given an approximation of the shape operator, it is then trivial to compute the principle curvatures and principle 58 directions of the surface.
+Moreover, the lowest order version of the method is simple to implement.
+Given an approximation of the shape operator, it is then trivial to compute the principle curvatures and principle directions of the surface.

 Section 2 gives the basic background for working on surfaces.
-In section 3, we 60 describe a nonconforming formulation for approximating the surface Hessian of a 61 scalar function by an L^2 like projection, and discuss the tools for dealing with curved, 62 parametric surface approximations.
-In particular, Theorem 3.5 is a crucial extension 63 of [39, Thm.
+In section 3, we describe a nonconforming formulation for approximating the surface Hessian of a scalar function by an L^2 like projection and discuss the tools for dealing with curved, parametric surface approximations.
+In particular, Theorem 3.5 is a crucial extension of [40, Thm.
 4.8].
-Section 4 gives the finite element scheme for the L^2 projection of the 64 surface Hessian and performs the main error analysis that includes the geometric error 66 of the surface approximation.
-Next, we describe our scheme for approximating the shape operator of the exact surface in section 5, which utilizes an important identity 67 in Proposition 5.1, and discuss the details of its practical computation.
-Section 6 68 presents several numerical results illustrating the method on surfaces with and without 69 boundary.
+Section 4 gives the finite element scheme for the L^2 projection of the surface Hessian and performs the main error analysis that includes the geometric error of the surface approximation.
+Next, we describe our scheme for approximating the shape operator of the exact surface in section 5, which utilizes an important identity in Proposition 5.1, and discuss the details of its practical computation.
+Section 6 presents several numerical results illustrating the method on surfaces with and without boundary.
 We close with some remarks in section 7.
-The supplementary material 70 provides an overview of essential differential geometry concepts.
-71
+The supplementary material (123872_1_supp_541500_s1c356_sc.pdf [local/web 230KB]) provides an overview of essential differential geometry concepts.

-2. A Surface FEM for the Surface Hessian.
+2. A surface FEM for the surface Hessian.

 2.1.
-Surface Definitions.
-Let Γ be a C^{k+1} connected, 2-dimensional manifold embedded in \mathbb{R}^3 , where $k \geq 1$.
-If Γ has a boundary $\partial \Gamma := \Sigma$, we assume Σ is piecewise C^{k+1} with a finite number of corners, with interior angle $\alpha_i \in (0, 2\pi]$ of the ith corner measured with respect to the Euclidean metric in \mathbb{R}^3 (see Figure 1).
+Surface definitions.
+Let Γ be a C^p connected, two-dimensional manifold embedded in \mathbb{R}^3 , where $p \ge 2$.
+If Γ has a boundary $\partial \Gamma := \Sigma$, we assume Σ is piecewise C^p with a finite number of corners, with interior angle $\alpha_i \in (0, 2\pi]$ of the ith corner measured with respect to the Euclidean metric in \mathbb{R}^3 (see Figure 1).
 In particular, Σ is globally continuous and parameterized by a piecewise curve.
-In addition, we assume $\Sigma = \overline{\Sigma_c} \cup \overline{\Sigma_s}$ partitions into two mutually disjoint, one dimensional open sets Σ_c (clamped) and Σ_s (simply supported); either set can be empty.
+In addition, we assume $\Sigma = \overline{\Sigma_c} \cup \overline{\Sigma_s}$ partitions into two mutually disjoint, one-dimensional open sets Σ_c (clamped) and Σ_s (simply supported); either set can be empty.